10 Frugal Habits That Can Save You Over $500 a Month

 Use Libraries

-Borrow books, movies, and more—on the house.
+Borrow books, movies, audiobooks, and more—on the house—so you always have something to enjoy at home.

 Cut Commuting Costs and Travel Smarter